 Policies and Guidelines

-Player Eligibility – The league is open to all girls in grades 1-7 who live in Newton or attend a Newton Public School.
+Player Eligibility – The league is open to all players who identify as female in grades 1-7 who live in Newton or attend a Newton Public School.

 Roster Size – Roster sizes are determined by the number of players enrolled in each age group and the number of available volunteer coaches.
 Our goal is to place in Grade 1/2: seven - nine players; Grade 3/4: nine - 11 players; and in Grade 5-7: 10-12 players.
 Smaller teams allow for better practices and more playing time for each player.
 We can only meet this goal if we have enough volunteer head coaches and fields for each grade division.